mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

 ![VIC Youth Crime Trends](vic_youth.png)
 - Youth crime has increased, however, I did not group the ages together and thus this may skew the data.

-- Alarmingly, 10-14 year olds are increasingly becoming offenders.
+- Alarmingly, 10-14 year olds are increasingly being identified as offenders.
 This has large ramifications for the minimum age of criminal responsiblity in Victoria, which is currently 12 but has been discussed to increase to 14.
+Continuation of this trend will likely call into question current Police practices and the validity of the minimum age of criminal responsiblity.

 - 15-17 year olds dominate youth crime trends, highlighted by the overall increase of offenders in this age bracket over the past 10 years.

 - It is likely that 15-17 year olds are undergoing significant biological changes that may increase aggression and novelty-seeking behaviours in some youths.
 This relationship is mediated by several socioeconomic factors such as poverty and previous victimisation.

 - Early intervention is key to reduce the likelihood 10-14 year old offenders continuing to offend into their adolescence.
+This can be achieved through cohesive programs that target the root causes of youth crime such as socioeconomic deficits and a lack of education (among many others).

 # Australia-Wide